 General Information

-Requirements for storage, RAM, data formats, audio recording, and networking are all industry-standard are not especially demanding, but vary widely depending on newsroom workflows, existing architecture, and data volumes and are should be discussed between the newsroom, IT department, and Burli.
+Requirements for storage, RAM, data formats, audio recording, and networking are all industry-standard are not especially demanding, but vary widely depending on newsroom workflows, existing architecture, and data volumes and should be discussed between the newsroom, IT department, and Burli.

 System Requirements Guide